theredplanetsings/options-tools-and-such/README.md

 # Options & Volatility Dashboard

-A professional Python webapp for options pricing and volatility analysis.
+Streamlit Python webapp for options pricing and volatility analysis and such

 ## Live Demo